Abstaina44/Journey-to-become-a-Blockchain-Engineer-/Day21/Day21.md

-**Integration Testing**
+***Integration Testing***

-Let's go ahead and make a integration test.Our integration test is actually going to look really similar to our advanced collectible unit test.So I'm just going to go ahead and copy everything.Create a new folder under tests called "integration" and paste everything on a file inside "test_advanced_collectible_integration.py".
+Let's go ahead & make a integration test.Our integration test is actually going to look really similar to our advanced collectible unit test.So I'm just going to go ahead and copy everything.Create a new folder under tests called "integration" and paste everything on a file inside "test_advanced_collectible_integration.py".

 The only thing that we're going to change is that we're not going to be the ones to callBackWithRandomness function and also don't need the requestID anymore since the chainlink node is going to be responding.This means the breed that we're gonna get is actually gonna be random.